duarteocarmo/duarteocarmo.com/content/posts/58-this-article-is-now-a-podcast.md

 I had a lot of fun building this, and also learned a lot.
 First, it demystified the whole podcast hosting thing for me.
 Turns out, it's just a bunch of mp3 files in a bucket with [a rss feed](https://podcasts.apple.com/dk/podcast/duarte-o-carmos-articles/id1719493997).

 Often I've settled for running ML models on CPU just because deploying with a GPU was much more of a pain, and didn't add any happiness to the process.
-But at least for now, GPUs are here to stay, but hopefully so are services like [Modal](https://modal.com/).
+At least for now, GPUs are here to stay, hopefully so are services like [Modal](https://modal.com/).
 Pythonic, easy to use, and easy to isolate from the rest of the code base.

 Finally, I was very impressed with the state of TTS and voice cloning technology.
 Is it perfect?
 No. Does it have some artifacts?
 Yes.
 Does it sound like a robot sometimes?
 Sure.
 But remember, I _only gave it a minute_ of my voice.